benbalter/word-to-markdown-js/README.md

 ## How is this different from the original?

 *TL;DR: This project is a complete rewrite, using modern tools and libraries, and is much faster and more reliable.
 The output should be the same or better.
 [Feedback welcome!](https://github.com/benbalter/word-to-markdown-js/issues/new)*

+## A note on privacy

+Word to Markdown can be run locally or in your browser.
+In either event, the conversion happens locally, and no information ever leaves your browser.

+## Running Locally

+## Get Setup

+1. Clone the repo
+2. Run `npm install`

+## Command line

+Run `w2m path/to/your/file.docx`

+## Web server (static HTML)

+`npm run server:web`

+## Web server (HTTP API)

+You can also run Word to Markdown as an HTTP API server, where you can make requests from elsewhere.

+`npm run server`

+The server exposes a `POST /raw` endpoint, which returns the converted Markdown.

+## More context

+See the README of [the original Word to Markdown](https://github.com/benbalter/word-to-markdown?tab=readme-ov-file#the-problem) for the project's motivation.

 ### The old way